8427003/book/travis-gitbook-github.md

 set -o errexit -o nounset

 if [ "$TRAVIS_BRANCH" != "master" ]then echo "This commit was made against the $TRAVIS_BRANCH and not the master!
-No deploy!" exit 0fi
+No deploy!" exit 0 fi

 rev=$(git rev-parse --short HEAD)